 "Thank you," she said as she moved back.
 "For being honest.
 That's all I ask."
 She moved forward again, lips going to mine.
 For a moment, I hesitated, just sat there and let her kiss me as my gut twisted, knowing I didn't deserve this kiss, this reward for being something I clearly was not.
 I wanted to be honest with her.
-I had to be.
-Not just for her sake, but for mine.
-She had to know everything.
+She needed to know everything.
 And so she will, whispered a voice in the back of my brain.
 When she's ready, you'll tell her, and everything will be fine.
 You can't rush it, or you'll lose her.
-Until then, just be as honest as you can be.
-That's enough.
 My arms went around her and I kissed her hard enough to make a laugh ripple through her.
 I eased down onto my back and pulled her along with me.
 In the beginning, she'd tensed every time I moved her into any position approaching horizontal, but she'd soon learned it meant nothing.
-I'd told her from the start that I'd let her set the pace, and I'd followed through in action, following her lead and never assuming she might be ready for something new until she took my hand and showed me that she was.
+I'd told her from the start that I'd let her set the pace, and I'd followed through in action, never assuming she might be ready for something new until she took my hand and showed me that she was.
 Patience was never one of my virtues, but in this case, it wasn't an issue.
-I'd waited more than ten years to find a lover, and now that I had my mate, there was no rush to get to the finish line . . . and it wasn't like she was leaving me at the starting gate every night anyway.
+I'd waited more than ten years to find a lover, and now that I had my mate, there was no rush to get to the finish line . . . and it wasn't like she was leaving me at the starting gate every night.
 As Elena stretched out on top of me, her hands slid under my shirt, fingers tugging it out of my jeans, palms running over my stomach, skin hot against the rising chill of the night air.
 She pulled back, kissing me lighter as her fingers tickled over my sides, pushing my shirt up.
 Then she paused.
 "Too cold?" she whispered.